wiggocd/nmp/README.md

 ## Usage

-To download an application package, go to the releases section.
+To download an application package, go to the releases page.

 ## Prerequisites to Build